Krishnann-s/Krishnann-s/README.md

 <h1 align="center">Hi 👋, I'm Krishnan</h1>
-<p style="font-size:20px;">Backend-focused Software Engineer skilled in Java, Spring Boot & microservices.
-Proficient in React.js for full-stack development.
-Passionate about building scalable, secure, and user-friendly applications while exploring new technologies!</p>
+<p style="font-size:20px;">Full-Stack Software Engineer skilled in Java, Spring Boot, and microservices, with React.js for frontend development.
+Experienced in Docker for containerization and AWS for cloud solutions.
+Passionate about building scalable, secure, and user-friendly applications while continuously exploring new technologies!</p>

 <h2><b> Connect with me </b></h2>